Miles C. Allgood

-Miles Clayton Allgood (February 22, 1878 – March 4, 1977) was an American politician and a United States Representative from Alabama.
+Miles Clayton Allgood (February 22, 1878 – March 4, 1977) was an American educator and politician who served six terms as a United States Representative from Alabama from 1923 to 1935.

 Biography

 Born in Chepultepec (now Allgood), Blount County, Alabama, Allgood was the son of William Barnett and Mary Matilda (Ingram) Allgood.
 He attended the common schools of his native county and was graduated from the State Normal College at Florence, Alabama (now the University of North Alabama), in 1898.
 He married Willie Randall Fox on February 1, 1917; and was a cousin of Clarence William Allgood.

 Career

 Allgood taught school in Blount County.
 He became the tax assessor of Blount County, Alabama from 1900 to 1909, and was a member of the State Democratic executive committee from 1908 to 1910.
 He served as Blount County agricultural demonstration agent from 1910 to 1913; State auditor of Alabama from 1914 to 1918; and as State commissioner of agriculture and industries from 1918 to 1922.
 He was elected as a delegate at large from Alabama to the Democratic National Convention at San Francisco in 1920.